 4. Keep your System updated

-Keeping your system up to date with latest software updates is the most important aspect of safeguarding your system and data.
+Keeping your system up to date with the latest software updates is the most important aspect of safeguarding your system and data.
 Updates bring new security patches against various online and offline threats.
 Therefore, avoid postponing update installations and frequently check for released updates.
 You must install the updates as soon as they become available to prevent data loss due to outdated device drivers or hack attempts on your system.

 5. Hardware Protection